 There are two key reasons as to why Social Hunt may not have captured the imagination.
 The first is that Twitter lists already give users the power to keep an eye on certain accounts.
 These lists can be public and private and can contain as many accounts as you wish.

 The second is the number of emails one would receive from Social Hunt.
 Think about all the heavyweight and influential Twitter account you follow.
-How often to they tweet?
-Even if each of your five accounts tweeted just three times a day, you’d have 15 emails landing in your inbox around the clock, every day.
+How often do they tweet?
+Even if each of your five accounts tweeted just three times a day, you’d have 15 emails landing in your inbox around the clock, every day, if you wanted them in real time.

 The power of Twitter lists